Why Hydration Matters for Your Health

 Bladder Training Strategies

-How to balance fluid intake when managing OAB.
+How to discuss fluid intake when living with OAB.
 Too little water concentrates urine and irritates the bladder, while too much increases urgency.
-P helps track your optimal bathroom frequency.
+P helps track bathroom patterns you can discuss with a clinician.

 33 million Americans affected • AUA/SUFU guideline-based